 - A 1-page essay answering any ONE of the following questions:

 - Someday you will be a leader in the world scientific community, and will have to decide between funding either a crewed undersea exploration base or a crewed Moonbase — you can only fund one.
 Which would you fund and why?

 - If you could travel back in time, or across the Universe, which would you choose and why?

 - You are the leader of a Nobel-prize winning research team.
 You’ve been given a grant to hire either a world-renowned graphic artist or a world-renowned writer to help tell the story of your work.
 You can only fund one.
 Which do you choose and why?

 - A recommending teacher’s name and email address.
-By March 11th, the teacher will send a letter of recommendation to an email address provided on the application.
+Teacher will send a letter of recommendation to an email address provided on the application.

 Please submit the application online via this Google form:

-Application results to be announced mid-March.
-We reserve the right to cancel the Summer 2019 program for any reason.
+Application results to be announced as soon as possible.
+We reserve the right to cancel the Summer 2019 program with 12 weeks’ notice.

 Please email us at CIERA@northwestern.edu.